 Hiking or jogging in your favourite places.
 (Cycling to be added soon!)

-Vegan recipes from Romania and/or Persian cuisine, demonstration included.
+Vegan recipes from the Romanian and Persian cuisines, demonstration included.

 Countries I’ve Visited

 Austria, Czech Republic, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Netherlands, New Zealand, Romania, Spain, Switzerland, United Kingdom, Vatican City State, Wales